1. Blog

 1. Local File - This set uses tracks that you have downloaded and can connect to your other music libraries.
 This mode enables you to export the finished mixes as a wav, mp3, and more.

-4. Import Music - you can manually import music into DJ.Studio by dragging and dropping files, or you can connect to your live DJ software ( for example Traktor Pro), to automatically locate your library, and import music from there.
+2. Import Music - you can manually import music into DJ.Studio by dragging and dropping files, or you can connect to your live DJ software (for example, Traktor Pro), to automatically locate your library, and import music from there.

 DJ.Studio is fitted with a powerful automix AI, which helps to construct the best DJ set.
 It analyses the music, works out the best order based on key and tempo, and then applies automatic transitions between each song.
 This is a great way to get your mix started and helps you to use advanced features like harmonic mixing and beatmatching.

-7. Edit Your Mix - Now jump over to the studio view, where you can start to edit and refine your mix.
-The intuitive user interface lets you slice and dice your mix however you choose.
+5. Edit Your Mix - Now jump over to the studio view, where you can start to edit and refine your mix.
+The intuitive user interface lets you edit and restructure your mix with full control.
 You can change the track order, and positions, cut tracks up, and loops, samples, and effects.

 The automation lanes let you customize parameters over time, allowing you to create expressive and creative mixes.
 The transition editor provides you with a bunch of quick presets, or you can dive deeper into the manual mode and customize the transitions in as much detail as you want.